CodeClubLux/TopCCompiler/README.md

     "{name} is {age}

 person := Person{
-    name = Some "Luke"
+    name = Some "Bob"
     age = None
 }

-person2 := Person{
+person2 := Person2{
     name = None
-    age = Some 14
+    age = Some 30
 }

+copy_of_person := person{
+  age = Some 26
+} //copy of person with age set to Some 13

-log toString person //will print: Luke is ageless log toString person2 //will print: Anonymous is 14
+log toString person //will print: Bob is ageless log toString person2 //will print: Anonymous is 14 log toString copy_of_person //will print: Luke is 26
 ```

 ### Methods